tedsluis/ansible-dump1090/README.md

       basics : Copies motd.sh to /etc/profile.d/motd.sh for raspbian only.
       basics : Add section to /etc/modprobe.d/rtl-sdr-blacklist.conf.
 ````
+Check out the table with [playbooks](https://github.com/tedsluis/ansible-dump1090#ansible-playbooks).

-But I advice you to look through the code.
+But I advice you also to look through the code.
 It is readable if you have some Linux experience.

 You may want to try the playbooks on a fresh SD card before run it on your existing dump1090 hosts...

-And you should set some default variables like: username, email, dump1090-mutability git repo, etc. You can find the configuration files with variables in '$Home/git/ansible-dump1090/group_vars'.
+And you should set some default variables like: username, email, hostnames, git repo, etc. You can find the configuration files with variables in '$Home/git/ansible-dump1090/group_vars'.

-In the example you can see the output of a playbook that run on all hosts (as configured in [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml)).
+In the example you can view the output of a playbook that run on all hosts (as configured in [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml)).
 ````
 $ ansible-playbook installbasics.yml